Skip to main contentSkip to footer

 An image of a girl in a white lab coat and blue gloves carrying out an experiment with two computer screens in a medical laboratory

-The JCRO is a core element of the Brighton and Sussex Health Research Partnership (HRP), an exciting initiative that will bring together academic and NHS partners across Brighton and Sussex to further strengthen our research profile, attract more funding and deliver more large scale research that will have an impact on the future care of patients accessing our services.
-The HRP will allow each of its partner organisations to realise their research ambitions —maximizing opportunities for staff, patients and our local population to participate in research which impacts on their health and medical care.
+The JCRO is a core element of the Sussex Health and Care Research Partnership (SHCRP), an exciting initiative that will bring together academic and NHS partners across Brighton and Sussex to further strengthen our research profile, attract more funding and deliver more large scale research that will have an impact on the future care of patients accessing our services.
+The SHCRP will allow each of its partner organisations to realise their research ambitions —maximizing opportunities for staff, patients and our local population to participate in research which impacts on their health and medical care.

 For more information click here >